CAIProj/frontend/README.md

 ## Code Coverage

+---

+## Code Coverage

-You can view the full coverage report [here](https://caiproj.github.io/frontend/).
+You can view the full test coverage report for the Flutter frontend [here](https://caiproj.github.io/frontend/).

+This report is automatically generated using:
+- `flutter test --coverage`
+- `genhtml coverage/lcov.info -o coverage/html`

+The report includes:
+- Line-by-line test coverage
+- Visual indicators for covered/missed code